Samuel Merritt University

-U.S. News publishes one of the most widely referenced lists of top online colleges each year.
+U.S. News publishes one of the most widely referenced rankings of online colleges each year.
 These rankings highlight universities that demonstrate strong academic quality, student satisfaction, and graduation rates.

 While helpful, it’s important to understand how these rankings are built and how to interpret them when comparing schools.